mikewarot/iceberg/DESIGN_LOG.md

 - Creator ID
 - Actual bytes of content *or encrypted bytes*
 - Destination designations such as
-    Where it should go
+  - Where it should go
-	  Public
+	- Public
-	  Friends
+	- Friends
-	  Work
+	- Work
-	  other
+	- other
 - Message Signature

 Encrypted Messages include
-  -- NOT SENT - AES key
+- NOT SENT (Temporary in memory) AES key
-  -- AES encrypted data
+- AES encrypted data
-  -- RSA encrypted copies of the AES key, one per destination
+- RSA encrypted copies of the AES key, one per destination